top of page

 • Certification of Compliance:

-Designated employers must obtain a compliance certificate to conduct business with the state, as stipulated in the amendments.
+Designated employers must obtain an annual compliance certificate to conduct business with the state, as stipulated in the amendments.
 Even non designated employers will need this on an annual basis

 In the interim, please note that all designated employers are still required to submit their Employment Equity (EE) reports for the 2024 reporting period as per existing regulations.